Lamar State College-Orange logo

 Key Highlights

-• Exhibited exceptional resilience, notably resuming classes within three weeks after sustaining $10 million in damages from Hurricane Ike in 2008.
+• Demonstrated exceptional resilience, recovering from $10 million in damages from Hurricane Ike in 2008 to resume classes in just three weeks.

-• Expanded its reach by opening its first satellite campus in Lumberton in 2023 and a new university center in Livingston in cooperation with other Lamar State Colleges.
+• Expanded its reach with the opening of its first satellite campus in Lumberton in 2023.

 Timeline